SethSmigelski/search-appearance-toolkit-seo-44/readme.txt

 **Part 2: Configure Google Analytics (GA4)**

-With GTM now configured using the `seo44-gtm-recipe-importer.json` file, you must next tell Google Analytics to "listen for" and "display" the custom data.
+With GTM now configured, you must next tell Google Analytics to "listen for" and "display" the custom data.

-Important: You must manually register these new Custom Dimensions in GA4.
+**Important:** You must manually register these new Custom Dimensions in GA4.
 If you skip this step, you will only see the count of the events, not the valuable data (like which link was clicked).

 1. Go to the **Admin** area in Google Analytics (by clicking on the gear icon in the bottom left).
 2. In the "Property" column, find **Data display > Custom definitions**.